gene-kira/fast/README.md

 this video today made me feel good    Vivaldi Summer in Rome   www.youtube.com/watch?v=-V2i1a4zGS8

 today we have our new S-Bit Technology  5-18-2025

+it has come to my attention  that some  big corporations  are using my tech  so if you are a fortune 500 company  or make 500 million a year   it is not free for you  . you cannot using my tech   thank you 2og